cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Flaring Pain

-Equivalent cards to Flaring Pain (red, instant, graveyard interaction) include:
+Equivalent cards to Flaring Pain in red are:

-Reason: All stop damage prevention like Flaring Pain.
+Reason: These cards stop damage from being prevented, similar to Flaring Pain.

 Results: